apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
-  -c, --config=config                Path to your Apollo config file -t, --tag=tag                      [default: current] The tag to publish this service to --endpoint=endpoint                The url of your service --header=header                    Additional headers to send to server for introspectionQuery --key=key                          The API key for the Apollo Engine service --localSchemaFile=localSchemaFile  Path to your local GraphQL schema file (introspection result or SDL)
+  -c, --config=config                Path to your Apollo config file -f, --federated                    Indicates that the schema is a partial schema from a federated service -t, --tag=tag                      [default: current] The tag to publish this service to --endpoint=endpoint                The url of your service --header=header                    Additional headers to send to server for introspectionQuery --key=key                          The API key for the Apollo Engine service --localSchemaFile=localSchemaFile  Path to your local GraphQL schema file (introspection result or SDL) --serviceName=serviceName          Provides the name of the implementing service for a federated graph

+  --serviceRevision=serviceRevision  Provides a unique revision identifier for a change to an implementing service on a
+                                     federated service push.
+The default of this is a git sha

+  --serviceURL=serviceURL            Provides the url to the location of the implementing service for a federated graph

 ALIASES
   $ apollo schema:publish